WiredStudio/Ducks-Can-Drive-Binds/README.md

 | Honk    | H           |
 | Restart | R           |

-> **Note:** The Restart key does not yet Change buttons – it only shows a message.
+> **Note:** The Restart key does not yet change buttons – it only shows a message.
 The binding is saved for future updates.

 ---